 Places to Visit near Bhojeshwar Temple

-Since the Bhojeshwar Temple is situated 11 Km from the main Bhopal-Hoshangabad road there is no major places to visit within a radius of 5 km except two places which are as follow:
+Since the Bhojeshwar Temple is situated 11 Km from the main Bhopal-Hoshangabad road there are no major places to visit within a radius of 5 km except two places which are as follow:

 Parvati Cave: On the other side of Betwa River lies the ancient Parvati Cave which has images and idols of Gods.
-The cave also has large number of architectural remains.
-Earlier the Parvati Cave was accessible by crossing the water resoviour but the area was prone to accident and therefore ASI team installed huge net to avoid any accident.
+The cave also has a large number of architectural remains.
+Earlier the Parvati Cave was accessible by crossing the water reservoir but the area was prone to accident and therefore ASI team installed a huge net to avoid an accident.
 Now if you are planning to visit Parvati Cave you have to drive back 5 km and another road would leave you to Parvati Cave.